Colton Crossing: History

-Construction of the California Southern Railroad, a subsidiary of Atchison, Topeka and Santa Fe Railway (now BNSF Railway), was repeatedly interrupted by Santa Fe's rival, Southern Pacific Railroad (SP).
+Construction of the California Southern Railroad, a subsidiary of the Atchison, Topeka and Santa Fe Railway (ATSF), was repeatedly interrupted by the Santa Fe's rival, the Southern Pacific Railroad (SP).
 In one instance, California Southern was set to build a level junction across SP tracks in Colton.
 California Southern engineer Fred T. Perris ordered the crossing built and acquired the track section for the railroad.
 When the track was delivered to National City in July 1883, SP officials hired the sheriff there to seize the track section and prevent its installation.
 The sheriff kept the track under 24-hour guard, but Perris's men were able to retake the track while the sheriff napped, loaded the track on a flatcar and started northward with it toward Colton, where it was to be installed.

 Perris obtained a court order on August 11, 1883, that would legally allow California Southern to install the new track section.

 Jacob Nash Victor, a California Southern construction engineer, was the foreman at Colton.
 In a letter that Victor wrote to Thomas Nickerson, then president of the California Southern, he stated:

 Perris' crew was ready to install it as soon as SP's Overland Mail passed the point of intersection between the two railroads.
 However, at that moment an SP locomotive arrived at the scene pulling a single gondola and stopped.
 The engineer of the SP locomotive then drove the train back and forth slowly at the crossing point in an effort to prevent the California Southern crew from installing the crossing.
 Southern Pacific had hired the lawman Virgil Earp to guard its tracks in Colton and he rode in the cab.